etienne-1985/web-experiments/README.md

-# web-app-template
+# web-experiments

-web-app development using `cra-template-pwa-typescript` and `gitpod` for self-deployment
+using `cra-template-pwa-typescript` and `gitpod`

 ## usage

-automatically deploy environment by prefixing this repo url with `gitpod.io/#`
+deploy project automatically by prefixing this repo url with `gitpod.io/#`